xbeat/Machine-Learning/README.md

 Introduction to Explainable AI (XAI)

 Explainable AI (XAI) is a set of techniques and methods that allow humans to understand and interpret the decisions made by artificial intelligence systems.
 As AI becomes more prevalent in our daily lives, the need for transparency and accountability in these systems grows.
 XAI aims to bridge the gap between complex AI models and human understanding, making AI more trustworthy and accessible.

+## Memoization for Fibonacci Sequence in Python

+Introduction to Memoization

+Memoization is an optimization technique that stores the results of expensive function calls and returns the cached result when the same inputs occur again.
+This powerful strategy can significantly improve the performance of recursive algorithms or functions with repeated computations.

 ## Choosing the Right Classification Algorithm in Python